Icinga/icinga2/doc/09-object-types.md

   Name            |Description
   ----------------|----------------
   enable\_ha      |**Optional.** Enable the high availability functionality.
-Only valid in a [cluster setup](6-distributed-monitoring.md#distributed-monitoring-high-availability-notifications).
+Only valid in a [cluster setup](06-distributed-monitoring.md#distributed-monitoring-high-availability-notifications).
 Disabling this currently only affects reminder notifications.
 Defaults to "true".

-## <a id="objecttype-opentsdbwriter"></a> OpenTsdbWriter
+## OpenTsdbWriter <a id="objecttype-opentsdbwriter"></a>

 Writes check result metrics and performance data to [OpenTSDB](http://opentsdb.net).